kyma-project/test-infra/prow/cluster/resources/external-secrets/README.md

         version: latest # version of the GCP Secret
 ```

-Secrets can also be stored as JSON in GCP Secret Manager and be mapped to a Kubernetes Secret with multiple keys.
+Secrets can also be stored as JSON in Google Cloud Secret Manager and be mapped to a Kubernetes Secret with multiple keys.

 See an example: